anamabid1/Take-Home-Exercises-Jan-2023/Exercises/Exercise2/ReadMe.md

 ### The `Room`

+Extend the `Room` class by adding the following method.

 Add method `RemoveWall(string planid)`

 - This method will locate and remove the wall matching the parameter.
 If the parameter value is missing throw an `ArgumentNullException`.
 If the wall cannot be located, throw an `ArgumentException` message containing the supplied parameter in a string.
 Remove the wall if a matching wall exists.